Santino Corleone: They shoot my father and it's business, my ass!

 - In Starfighters of Adumar, Wedge's Red Flight is attacked by several Adumari ships before ever reaching the planet.
 After touching down Wedge speaks to the diplomatic liaison for an explanation.

-- In the novel that inspired the movie, Michael Corleone himself takes the trope apart, making this a shining example of an Unbuilt Trope:
+- The Godfather: In the novel that inspired the movie, Michael Corleone himself takes the trope apart, making this a shining example of an Unbuilt Trope:

 - In Unwind, Risa is consigned to being "unwound" (to donate all her organs) because of budget cuts at the state children's home where she lives.